 In 1984, Bolton et al. stated charcoal might efficiently substitute blood in a culture medium for isolating Campylobacter spp.
-Endtz et al. later confirmed there is higher isolation rate for Campylobacter while using the charcoal selective medium.
+Endtz et al. later confirmed there is a higher isolation rate for Campylobacter while using the charcoal selective medium.

 Composition of Charcoal Selective Medium